 The internet is a fast-paced whirlwind of information.
-Your prospective customers surfing for information online have short attention spans, and their buying impulse can disappear in an instant.
-Capturing their attention and developing a relationship at every stage of the sales funnel can be challenging in this rapid, 24/7 information overload environment.
+Your prospective customers surfing for information online have short attention spans, and their buying impulses can disappear instantly.
+Capturing their attention and developing a relationship at every stage of the sales funnel can be challenging in this immediate, 24/7 information overload environment.

 Fortunately, there are innovative tools to help your business navigate the process.

-According to Forrester, consumers are 66 percent to 90 percent of the way through their buying decision before they ever speak to a salesperson because they have completed the majority of their research online.
+According to Forrester, consumers are 66 percent to 90 percent of the way through their buying decision before they ever speak to a salesperson because they have completed most of their research online.

-However, just because these prospects have autonomy online, doesn’t mean you should ignore them.
-In fact, it is an opportunity to guide them through their purchasing journey.
+However, just because these prospects have autonomy online doesn’t mean you should ignore them.
+It is an opportunity to guide them through their purchasing journey.
 The key is to engage at the right time, with the right message.

 There is a lot of noise on the internet, so you need to stand out and demonstrate why your solution is the best fit for their problem.